jtimberman/jtimberman.github.com/source/_posts/2014-02-01-evolution-of-cookbook-development.markdown

 ```

 How is this better than an LWRP?
 Simply that there was less ceremony
 in creating it.
+There is less cognitive load for a cookbook developer
+to worry about.
+Definitions by their very nature of containing
+resources are already idempotent and convergent with no additional
+effort.
+They also automatically support why-run mode, whereas in an
+LWRP that must be done by the developer.
+Finally, between resources in
+the definition and the rest of the Chef run, notifications may be
+sent.

-To create an LWRP, we need `resources` and `providers`
+Contrast this to an LWRP, we need `resources` and `providers`
 directories, and the attributes of the resource need to be defined in
 the resource.
 Then the action methods need to be written in the
 provider.
 If we're using inline resources (which we are) we need to
-declare those so any notifications work, and why-run works properly.
+declare those so any notifications work.
+Finally, we should ensure
+that why-run works properly.

 The actual definition is ~40 lines, and can be viewed in the cookbook
 [repository](https://github.com/opscode-cookbooks/chef-splunk/blob/master/definitions/splunk_installer.rb).
+I don't have a comparable LWRP for this, but suffice to say that it
+would be longer and more complicated than the definition.

 ## Reasonability About Search